House Democrats move to fight Trump's stonewalling in court

 Lawmakers have said they would vote to hold Barr and McGahn in contempt.
 But on Thursday, aides said a formal contempt vote would have referred the case for criminal prosecution, a move unlikely to succeed with Barr at the helm of the Justice Department.
 Lawmakers instead opted for the new resolution.

-Reporting by David Morgan; Editing by Kevin Drawbaugh, Cynthia Osterman and James Dalgleish
+Reporting by David Morgan; editing by James Dalgleish and Tom Brown